major/MySQLTuner-perl/README.md

 * Connection and Authentication

-	Parameter --host <hostname>    Connect to a remote host to perform tests (default: localhost) Parameter --socket <socket>    Use a different socket for a local connection Parameter --port <port>        Port to use for connection (default: 3306) Parameter --user <username>    Username to use for authentication Parameter --pass <password>    Password to use for authentication
+	Parameter host <hostname> Connect to a remote host to perform tests (default: localhost) Parameter socket <socket> Use a different socket for a local connection Parameter port <port>     Port to use for connection (default: 3306) Parameter user <username> Username to use for authentication Parameter pass <password> Password to use for authentication

 * Since you are using a remote host, use parameters to supply values from the OS

-	Parameter --forcemem <size>    Amount of RAM installed in megabytes Parameter --forceswap <size>   Amount of swap memory configured in megabytes
+	Parameter forcemem <size>  Amount of RAM installed in megabytes Parameter forceswap <size> Amount of swap memory configured in megabytes

 * You may have to contact your remote SysAdmin to ask how much RAM and swap you have

 * If the database has too many tables, or very large table, use this:

-	Parameter --skipsize           Don't enumerate tables and their types/sizes (default: on) (Recommended for servers with many tables)
+	Parameter skipsize           Don't enumerate tables and their types/sizes (default: on) (Recommended for servers with many tables)

 MySQLTuner and Vagrant